Mirantis/virtlet/docs/architecture.md

 * [Virtlet manager](../cmd/virtlet) - implements CRI interface for virtualization and image handling
 * [libvirt](http://libvirt.org) instance
+* [tapmanager](../pkg/tapmanager) which is responsible for managing VM networking
-* [vmwrapper](../cmd/vmwrapper) which is responsible for preparing environment for emulator
+* [vmwrapper](../cmd/vmwrapper) which is responsible for setting up the environment for emulator
 * emulator, currently [qemu](http://www.qemu-project.org/) with KVM support (with possibility to disable KVM)

 In addition to the above, our example setup provides the following: